 When should I use probability sampling versus quota sampling in Africa?

 Use probability sampling (area-probability household enumeration) when your study must represent the full adult population and you have the budget and timeline for face-to-face fieldwork.
 Use quota sampling with post-stratification weighting when speed and cost matter more, when your target population is reachable by phone or messaging, and when you can transparently disclose coverage limitations.
-Most commercial research in African markets uses the quota approach; most policy and academic research insists on probability designs.
+Most commercial research uses the quota approach; most policy and academic research insists on probability designs.